EconomyLens.com

 A key plan of the new ruling coalition of Merz’s conservative CDU/CSU bloc and the centre-left SPD is to set up a fund to boost investment in infrastructure.
 The new government has agreed on investments of 150 billion euros for this purpose in the current legislative period, Merz said.
 The fund is to be established after Merz succeeded in pushing changes to the country’s strict debt rules through parliament, to allow greater borrowing.

-Merz, who has vowed to be a “very European chancellor,” noted that Germany was proposing a new European Union “free trade initiative,” emphasizing that one in four German jobs depends directly or indirectly on foreign trade.
-Regarding China, Merz stressed it would remain an “important partner” but that he would keep pursuing a policy of “strategic de-risking,” aiming to reduce heavy economic dependencies on the world’s number two economy.
+Merz, who has vowed to be a “very European chancellor,” said Germany was proposing a new European Union “free trade initiative,” noting that one in four German jobs depends directly or indirectly on foreign trade.
+When it came to China, Merz stressed it would remain an “important partner,” but that he would keep on pursuing a policy of “strategic de-risking,” aiming to reduce heavy economic dependencies on the world’s number two economy.

 While some economists have welcomed Merz’s plans to spend more to get the economy moving again, there have also been doubts about whether his coalition will go far enough in pushing deep, structural reforms.